From Salmon Cannery to World-Class Fishing Lodge

 Waterfall Group marks 35 years at the helm of Waterfall Resort, the most popular fishing lodge in Alaska.

-Today, Waterfall Resort Alaska’s time-honored facilities include the original General Store, a restaurant and saloon, guest quarters to accommodate 92 anglers, fish-processing facilities, a marina, and 27 custom-built cabin cruisers—the largest private fishing fleet in Alaska.
+Today, Waterfall Resort’s time-honored facilities include the original General Store, a dining room and saloon, crew quarters, guest quarters for 92, fish-processing facilities, a marina, and 27 custom-built cabin cruisers—the largest private fishing fleet in Alaska.

 We’re especially proud of our one-to-one staff-to-guest ratio and our crew of expert U.S. Coast Guard licensed guides.
 And the same pioneering spirit of the property’s cannery days inspires us today.

 Learn more about the latest news from Waterfall Resort.